Cottard-Faraud/RealTime-SolarSystem/README.md

 The position on the orbit was computed using Keplerian elements of each planet and the current date.
 We followed this tutorial : http://www.stjarnhimlen.se/comp/tutorial.html

 The positions of the 8 planets and the Moon on their orbits are accurate and update accordingly to the time of the year (estimated from the current date).
-The position on the orbit was computed using Keplerian elements of each planet and the current date.
-We followed this tutorial : http://www.stjarnhimlen.se/comp/tutorial.html
 <br>
 ![RealTime-SolarSystem](https://github.com/Cottard-Faraud/RealTime-SolarSystem/blob/main/Assets/Misc/RealTime-SolarSystem-Demo.gif)